How to change Netflix region

 Yes, there are ways of tricking Netflix into thinking you’re in a different country.
 In this article, we’ll investigate how to change your Netflix region and how to watch Netflix from another country.

 The simplest way to change the Netflix region is by using a VPN.
 A VPN gives you an IP address of another country and spoofs your location, letting you unblock the content you want.
-Just follow our handy step by step guide on how to change the country on Netflix and you’ll be watching your favourite content in no time.
+Just follow our handy step-by-step guide on how to change the country on Netflix and you’ll be watching your favorite shows in no time.